jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/accountSettings/accountSettings.rst

 Domains
 =======

 This page allows to manage, verify and activate domains.
-Domains are necessary for corporate users cration.
+Domains are necessary for corporate users creation.

 .. image:: pic_accountSettings/domains.png
    :width: 600